 The machine has 3 inputs, that constantly reads randomly.
 Every time it is turned on, it sets certain values to be satisfied from each of the 3 inputs.
 If satisfied a light turns on, but then the value necessary to be happy becomes higher.

-In a sort of fight and nonsense set of action the person can only try to do something and sometimes realize he did something right to satisfy the machine, but it is just temporary and still not replicable.
+In a sort of fight and nonsense set of action the machine seeks for satisfaction of something that the person cannot really understand, if it happens it is just temporary and probably not replicable.

 Haque Design Research